rganti/Optimal_Protocols_bnAbs/README.md

 Cookiecutter_bnAb_protocols
 ==============================

-The project aims to use a 1 dimensional fitness landscape in a breadth space to determine which injection protocols maximize bnAb production  and whfeatures of the optimal protocols.
+The project aims to use a 1 dimensional fitness landscape in a breadth space to determine which injection protocols maximize bnAb production and features of the optimal protocols.

 Project Organization
 ------------